astralfrontier/chaosfrontier-org-wiki/compleat-villain/masks-heroes/spitfire.md

   * Andrew Davis Venture (big brother, retired Rocket Ranger, inspired by the original Rocketeer Cliff Secord)
   * Dinah Holiday Venture (Andy's wife, jazz singer, inspired by Billie Holiday & Dinah Washington)
   * Doctor Daedalus (friendly scientist, inventor of the Ranger tech)
-  * Aldous Ashton (writer, journalist, opposes superheroes for war purposes, inspired by Aldous Huxley and other anti-war writers)
+  * Aldous Ashton (writer, journalist, opposes superheroes for war purposes, inspired by Aldous Huxley and other anti-war writers, writes for the Patriot's Paragon)
   * Charles and Clara Venture (father and mother, businessman and housewife)
   * Mr. Lancaster (owner of flower ship where Vic works)
 * Places: